-This guide provides a complete workflow for initializing, configuring, and containerizing a new Django project using modern tools like uv
+This guide provides a complete workflow for initializing, configuring, and containerizing a new Django project using modern tools like uv and Docker.

 Step 1: Prerequisites